connectrpc/connectrpc.com/docs/faq.md

 this error, and we
 encourage you to set `ReadHeaderTimeout` in particular.

-### How do I close a client response stream in connect-go?
+### How do I close a client response stream in Connect-Go?

 On reading the response, a client can call `CloseResponse` on bidirectional streams or `Close` on server streams to gracefully close the connection.